-77. Were you able to interview the Warden/Facility Director/Superintendent or their designee? • Yes ○ No 78.
-Were you able to interview the PREA Coordinator? • Yes C No 79.
-Were you able to interview the PREA Compliance Manager? ○ Yes manager. ○ No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)
+58. Were you able to interview the PREA Coordinator?
+YesNo 59.
+Were you able to interview the PREA Compliance Manager?
+YesNo NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation Intake staff ☐ Other 81.
-Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility? ⊙ Yes ⊙ No a.
-Enter the total number of VOLUNTEERS who were interviewed: 1 b.
-Select which specialized VOLUNTEER role(s) were interviewed as part of this audit from the list below: (select all that apply) □ Education/programming □ Medical/dental □ Mental health/counseling ☑ Religious □ Other 82.
-Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility? ⊙ Yes ⊙ No a.
-Enter the total number of CONTRACTORS who were interviewed: 1 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) ☐ Security/detention ☐ Education/programming ☑ Medical/dental ☐ Food service ☐ Maintenance/construction ☐ Other 83.
-Provide any additional comments regarding selecting or interviewing specialized staff.
+60. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ☐ Medical staff ☐ Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff

+Other

+61. Did you interview VOLUNTEERS who may have contact with inmates/ Yes

+residents/detainees in this facility? ○ No

+61. Enter the total number of VOLUNTEERS who were interviewed: 2

+61. Select which specialized VOLUNTEER Education/programming

+role(s) were interviewed as part of this audit from the list below: (select all that ☐ Medical/dental

+apply) Mental health/counseling

+Religious

+Other

+62. Did you interview CONTRACTORS who may have contact with inmates/ Yes

+residents/detainees in this facility? ● No

+63. Provide any additional comments regarding selecting or interviewing specialized staff.
 No text provided.

+CITE DEVIEW AND DOCUMENTATI ON SAMPLING

+Site Review

-SITE REVIEW AND DOCUMENTA ATION SAMPLING Site Review PREA Standard 115.401 (h) states, "The auditor shall have access to the requirements in this Standard, the site review portion of the onsite site review is not a casual tour of the facility.
-It is an active, inquiring p whether, and the extent to which, the audited facility's practices demo testing critical functions are expected to be included in the relevant St rocess that includes talking with staff and inmates to determine nstrate compliance with the Standards.
-Note: discussions related to 84.
-Did you have access to all areas of the facility? ⊙ Yes ⊙ No Was the site review an active, inquiring process that incl uded the following: 85.
-Reviewing/examining all areas of the facility in accordance with the site review component of the audit instrument? ⊙ Yes ⊙ No 86.
-Testing and/or observing all critical functions in the facility in accordance with the site review component of the audit instrument (e.g., intake process, risk screening process, PREA education)? • Yes • No
+PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
+In order to meet the requirements in this Standard, the site review portion of the onsite audit must include a thorough examination of the entire facility.
+The site review is not a casual tour of the facility.
+It is an active, inquiring process that includes talking with staff and inmates to determine whether, and the extent to which, the audited facility's practices demonstrate compliance with the Standards.
+Note: As you are conducting the site review, you must document your tests of critical functions, important information gathered through observations, and any issues identified with facility practices.
+The information you collect through the site review is a crucial part of the evidence you will analyze as part of your compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.